Ichaelus/Github-Classifier/Documentation/Documentation.md

 #### Metadata:
 * **hasDownload**: Boolean value if repository can be downloaded directly.
 * **watches**: Count of people who follow latest news in respect to new pull requests and issues that are created.
-* **folder_count**: Count of folders is currently limited due to limited api-calls available.
+* **folder_count**: Count of folders is currently limited due to limited API-calls available.
 * **treeDepth**: Depth of folder-structure.
-Also capped at the moment due to limited api-calls.
+Also capped at the moment due to limited API-calls.
 * **stars**: Count of people who use this notification system.
 * **branch_count**: Count of branches currently in use.
 * **forks**: Count of created forks.